Los Angeles and Independence Railroad: After the SP acquisition

 The Southern Pacific extended the existing tracks in 1891 to their new Long Wharf north of Santa Monica Canyon to allow access to larger ships.
 This wharf allowed ship-to-shore offloading, making the line a freight and passenger hauler of growing importance.
-However, the U.S. Government's 1899 decision to build a breakwater in San Pedro and create the Port of Los Angeles, effectively doomed the natural harbors' (Redondo Beach and Santa Monica) use for commercial shipping traffic.
+However, the U.S. Government's 1899 decision to build a breakwater in San Pedro and create the Port of Los Angeles effectively doomed the natural harbors of Redondo Beach and Santa Monica for commercial shipping traffic.

-With the Port of Los Angeles nearing completion in 1908 and Santa Monica shipping traffic ceasing, Southern Pacific leased the railroad line and Santa Monica wharf to Los Angeles Pacific Railroad (a forerunner of the Pacific Electric) which electrified the portion between the long wharf and Sentous (La Cienega) in that year.
+With the Port of Los Angeles nearing completion in 1908 and Santa Monica shipping traffic ceasing, the Southern Pacific leased the railroad line and Santa Monica wharf to Los Angeles Pacific Railroad (a forerunner of the Pacific Electric), which electrified the portion between the long wharf and Sentous (La Cienega) that year.
 The remainder of the line was electrified by 1911 when various electric railroads merged under the Pacific Electric name.
-In 1912 Moving Picture World reported, "The old Southern Pacific passenger depot at Santa Monica has been leased by the Bison Company and will be remodeled and converted into business offices and dressing rooms."
+In 1912, Moving Picture World reported that the old Southern Pacific passenger depot at Santa Monica had been leased by the Bison Company and would be remodeled and converted into business offices and dressing rooms.
 The wharf was demolished in 1913.